 Founded in 1880, Bucks County Historical Society collects, preserves, and interprets the history and culture of Bucks County and the Delaware Valley Region.
-It operates the The Mercer Museum, Spruance Library and the Fonthill Museum.
+It operates the Mercer Museum, the Research Library and the Fonthill Museum.
 It is the custodian of a regionally and nationally significant collection of tools and artifacts which illuminate the history of pre-industrial America to c.
 1850.
 The Library Collections also focus on two related subject areas: early American technology, culture, and folk art; and the life and work of Henry Chapman Mercer.

 Bucks County Historical Society